suncoast-devs/handbook/curriculum/front-end/react-i/assignments/minesweeper.md

 ### Explorer Mode

-- [ ] Create a new game when the page loads, and render it on the screen
+- [ ] Create a new game when the page loads, and render it on the screen, this look as close to gif as possible.
 - [ ] Style the cells appropriately.
 - [ ] Left clicking a cell performs the `check` action
 - [ ] Right/secondary clicking a cell performs the `flag` action